R0hanNayan/sequel/README.md

 - Query result table with smooth scrolling.
 - Mock data generation for custom queries.
 - Dynamic tab creation and deletion.
+- Navigation Buttons for tables with a lot of columns

 ## 🛠 Tech Stack